vortexa-labs/Vortexa/README.md

 })
 ```

-Allows agents to interact with external services and APIs that are integrated with OpenServ.
+Allows agents to interact with external services and APIs that are integrated with Vortexa.
 This method provides a secure way to make API calls to configured integrations within a workspace.
-Authentication is handled securely and automatically through the OpenServ platform.
+Authentication is handled securely and automatically through the Vortexa platform.
 This is primarily useful for calling external APIs in a deterministic way.

 **Parameters:**